Grim Grinning Ghosts: Phantom Manor

+The singing busts in the catacombs scene in the ride uses the same projected film loop from the original Haunted Mansion ride with only 4 busts instead of the original 5.
+The busts are singing in the catacombs due to an earthquake that shook Phantom Manor and killed Melanie Ravenwood's parents.

+Phantom Manor was closed for improvements in 2017 and reopened in 2019.
+During improvements, restorations were made to the Debney soundtrack by Jake Ellis, Disney Imagineer.
+Ellis pulled the reels from the original Abbey Road Debney recordings, cleaning them and pulling tracks closer to make the music sound more intimate.

 In film

 Disney released the videos Disney Sing Along Songs: Disneyland Fun – It's a Small World and Disney Sing Along Songs: Let's Go to Disneyland Paris! as it composed the song.

 When Walt Disney Pictures released the 2003 film adaptation, composer Mark Mancina was asked to write the film's music.
 Like Phantom Manor's soundtrack, the movie score is orchestral and uses "Grim Grinning Ghosts" frequently.
-However, Mancina used "Grim Grinning Ghosts" in somewhat different ways from Debney, focusing more on relatively light-hearted background music and ominous crescendos of orchestra and organ than on waltz-like passion. = Cues such as the film's overture allowed Mancina to work with both "Grim Grinning Ghosts" and a theme of his own invention.
+However, Mancina used "Grim Grinning Ghosts" in somewhat different ways from Debney, focusing more on relatively light-hearted background music and ominous crescendos of orchestra and organ than on waltz-like passion.
+Cues such as the film's overture allowed Mancina to work with both "Grim Grinning Ghosts" and a theme of his own invention.
 A scene in the mansion's graveyard also features the attraction's singing busts, whose musical selections include a few lines from the song.
 The vast majority of the film's music, though, was never officially released as a soundtrack, though copies of a complete album given to staff and orchestra members can occasionally be found for sale.
 Four minutes of the score did make it onto the "Haunted Hits" CD release, which groups "Sara Passes Out", the overture, and "Going to Heaven" into one track entitled "Overture from The Haunted Mansion".
 However, none of the orchestral and/or organ statements of "Grim Grinning Ghosts" are heard on this album.

 Despite these, the Overture also pays homage to the ride's organ heard in the Foyer and Corridor of Doors, as it is played in a similar style of a funeral dirge, but the melody is done on a cathedral-style organ, with orchestral strings backing it up, creating a more ominous atmosphere.

+For the 2023 film Haunted Mansion, director Justin Simien confirmed that composer Kris Bowers included several interpolations of the theme in his score, stating, "Our composer, Kris Bowers, turned those simple phrases into one of the most lush, exciting movie scores I've heard."